 Looking for extra academic experience?

-The Promise Tomorrow Initiative just might be the thing for you.
+The Promise Tomorrow Initiative (PTI) just might be the thing for you.
 This is project–based learning at its best.
 Students will work in teams on projects that envision creative solutions to transition to a better world.
 Their projects will take multi-disciplinary approaches to innovate technologies, designs, or plans that forge connections in their communities to create positive change.
 Student collaborative groups will work across grades, meet weekly, and be supported by a volunteer and supervised by the coordinator.

 How do I enroll?

-Do I have to participate every quarter?
+Do I have to participate both quarters?

 No, you may opt in/out each quarter, but once in a group, please stick it out – your team needs you.